-Among the recent deaths were five Russian diplomats.
+Among the recent deaths were six Russian diplomats.
 Some of the deaths appeared natural and governments have ruled out foul play.

 In some cases, though, questions remain.
 That’s either because the facts have changed over time, details are hard to come by, or the deaths are still under investigation.